UNIVERSE-HPC/course-material/software_architecture_and_design/functional/state_and_side_effects_cpp.md

 Now C++ is a declaritive programming language, but nevertheless we can still write as much as possible in a *declaritive* or *functional* style.
-After all, We want our code to be easy to reason about and written in such a way that it is clear what the code is doing.
-As a minor example, lets update `my_cool_function` to be named appropriately and with decent documentation.
+After all, We want our code to be easy to reason about and written in such a way that it is clear what the code is doing, and we wish to reduce as much as possible to bugs that can arise due to changes in state that we are not expecting.
+Before we move on, lets update `my_cool_function` to be named appropriately and with decent documentation.
+This is more just good basic programming practice than functional programming, but its a start!

 ```cpp
 /**